 IKEA has commitments to its customers and the environment that couldn’t be accomplished without strategic design for both products and the whole process.
-IKEA’s commitment to its consumers is to provide creative products that are functional and high quality with the lowest price possible.
+IKEA’s commitment to its consumers is to provide creative products that are functional and high quality at the lowest price possible.
 At the same time, the product must comply with IKEA’s sustainability strategy, which aims to create a product that meets consumer expectations while maintaining natural resources through the utilization of renewable energy, recycled materials, and recyclable materials.

-People and Planet Positive
+Sustainable Design: People and Planet Positive

 Sustainability has been part of IKEA’s commitment to society for a long time.
-In 2012, IKEA launched its sustainability strategy for 2020, known as the “People and Planet Positive” strategy.
+In 2012, IKEA launched its circular strategy for 2020, known as the “People and Planet Positive” strategy.
 This initiative aims to take sustainability to a new level in order to:

 – Drive the innovation process.